openspout/openspout/UPGRADE.md

 # Upgrade guide

+## Upgrading from 4.x to 5.0

+It has been discovered that the operation of merging a cell's Style with a defined default row Style was very expensive: when writing tens of thousand row with hundreds of column, each with a different style and a custom default row style, just the style merging operation could take up to 80% of the overall spreadsheet creation.
+In v5 therefore you can have either a fallback row style when a Cell has none, or a custom style for the Cell.
+If you want for example zebra striping over a column of custom formatted cells, now you have to have 2 distinct styles and apply them manually in alternation to even and odd cells.

+Moreover, to ensure deterministic outcomes, most of the classes you are dealing with are `readonly` now, so their properties can only be set once on the constructor, or with `with***` methods that return a new instance of the object with just the new property overwritten.

 ## Upgrading from 3.x to 4.0

 Beginning with v4, only actively supported [PHP version](https://www.php.net/supported-versions.php) will be supported.